Effective Field Theory for Dark Matter Direct Detection up to Dimension Seven: Low-scale interactions of fermionic DM

 \subsection{RG running}

 If the initial conditions for Wilson coefficients are set in the four-flavor EFT, $m_c\lesssim \mu\lesssim m_b$, or in the five-flavor EFT, $m_b\lesssim \mu \lesssim \mu_{\rm EW}$, the Wilson coefficients $\C_i^{(d)}$ need to be evolved down to $\mu\sim 2$ GeV.
 The RG running for operators $\Q_1^{(5)}, \ldots, \Q_{10,f}^{(7)}$ in Eqs.~\eqref{eq:Q5:12}-\eqref{eq:Q7:9:10} can be read off from Ref.~\cite{Hill:2014yxa}.
-Note that the additional dimension-seven operators with derivatives on DM fields, $\Q_{15,f}^{(7)}, \ldots, \Q_{22,f}^{(7)}$ in Eqs.~\eqref{eq:Q7:15}-\eqref{eq:4Fd7:4}, have vanishing one-loop anomalous dimension, and there are no matching corrections at the quark thresholds.
+The effect of weak mixing below the weak scale, potentially important for dimension-six operators, Eq.~\eqref{eq:Q6:1f}, was presented in Ref.~\cite{Brod:2018ust}, including the leading logarithmic QCD corrections.
+Note that the additional dimension-seven operators with derivatives on DM fields, $\Q_{15,f}^{(7)}, \ldots, \Q_{18,f}^{(7)}$ in Eqs.~\eqref{eq:4Fd7:3} and~\eqref{eq:4Fd7:4}, have vanishing one-loop anomalous dimension, and there are no matching corrections at the quark thresholds.

-The CP-even Rayleigh operators $\Q_{11}^{(7)}$, $\Q_{21}^{(7)}$ in Eq.~\eqref{eq:Q7:11} mix into the scalar operators $\Q_{5,f}^{(7)}, \Q_{6,f}^{(7)}$ in Eq.~\eqref{eq:Q7:5:6} with anomalous dimension
+The CP-even Rayleigh operators $\Q_{11}^{(7)}$, $\Q_{12}^{(7)}$ in Eq.~\eqref{eq:Q7:11} mix into the scalar operators $\Q_{5,f}^{(7)}, \Q_{6,f}^{(7)}$ in Eq.~\eqref{eq:Q7:5:6} with anomalous dimension

 where the running is determined by the RG equations